Planning More Sustainable Trips

 From pre-planning to while you are on the trip & why it matters!

 Sustainable travelling or being a sustainable tourist mean to be conscientious about your environmental, social, cultural, and economic impact when visiting a foreign destination; all whilst fulfilling your own personal needs as well.
-Whether you’re travelling to explore the world, or to experience the benefits of volunteerism you can try to minimise your impact while traveling.
+Whether you’re travelling to explore the world, gain open-mindedness or to get out of your comfort zone, you can try to minimise your impact while travelling by setting green travel resolutions.
 When most travellers think of how to lessen their impact when travelling, most minds jump to practices that can be done when physically in the country.
 And whilst I won’t disagree that those practices are in fact important, what most may not realise is that conscious travel practices can extend to before and after your trip too.